zjma/snarkjs-to-aptos/readme.md

-This tool helps you convert snarkjs outputs (verification keys, proofs) to representations supported by Aptos.
+This tool helps you convert snarkjs outputs (verification keys, proofs) to Aptos representations.

 ## How to use
 Clone this repo and cd into the repo root.